Mastering Precision

 The photonics industry is clearly trending towards rapidly increasing production scale, with three orders of magnitude expected in the near future.
 Whether the challenge is economical, scalable manufacturing of multichannel silicon photonic (SiPh) devices, assembling increasingly sophisticated miniature cameras, or transmitting high-speed data across thousands of miles of space: Alignment is crucial for effectiveness, performance, and practicality.
 As photonics increasingly includes end-consumer and point-of-care applications, wearables will become a commodity.
 LIDAR and ADAS cameras are arguably the most important requirements for driverless vehicles.
 And there are many more applications on the horizon in quantum optics, optical computing, and more.
 To satisfy the need for photonics components in all these markets, intelligent automation of photonics test and assembly processes is required.
 The most time-consuming production step lies in the alignment of optics, fiber arrays, waveguides, or other photonic components.
 This is where new automated solutions will pay the biggest dividends with respect to yield, time-to-market, cost reduction, and rapidly scaling production volumes.

 The crucial process of optical alignment is entrusted to generic positioners and rudimentary automation techniques that were developed as early as the 1980s and are still employed today for lack of more productive alternatives.
 As a result, the industry has had to cope with tedious, costly, poorly reproducible couplings and persistently poor yield, productivity, and scalability—until now.
 Modern mechanisms, equipped with advanced controls featuring intelligent, built-in alignment >> algorithms for automated and simultaneous optimization across multiple channels and degrees of freedom, can achieve complex alignments rapidly.
-Tasks that previously took minutes using legacy tools can now be completed with a single command, often in just one second.
+Tasks that previously took minutes using legacy tools can now be completed with a single command, often in significantly less than a second.
 Let's explore the evolution of alignment methods, from manual processes to the sophisticated techniques of today.

 Historical Photonics Alignment: Legacy Tools and Their Limits